-The new oral fluid preliminary drug test, which can be conducted at the roadside or in a Garda station, can test for Cannabis, Cocaine, Opiates and Benzodiazepines.
+The new oral fluid preliminary drug test, which can be conducted at the roadside or in a Garda station, can test for Cannabis, Cocaine, Opiates Benzodiazepines and Amphetamines (including Methamphetamine and MDMA).

 2. What drugs can the Medical Bureau for Road Safety Test for?